3 minutes

 git push origin master

-• Now that our files are there in the repository’s master branch, we need to push the public directory to gh-pages branch for the website to be available.
-We will create a subtree from the public directory and push the public directory to gh-pages branch.
+- Now that our files are there in the repository’s master branch, we need to push the

 git add public && git commit -m "Initial public subtree commit"